Paramount launches a hostile takeover bid for Warner Bros. Discovery

 By David Goldman, CNN

 (CNN) — Paramount has gone straight to Warner Bros.
-Discovery’s shareholders with an all-cash offer for the company that it says is more valuable than Netflix’s deal announced Friday.
+Discovery’s shareholders with an all-cash offer in an extraordinary endeavor to gain control of Hollywood’s most sought-after prize – a bid that Netflix beat on Friday.

 Paramount was widely expected to be the frontrunner for Warner Bros.
 But WBD opted instead for Netflix, which it said offered a more lucrative deal.
 The proposed marriage with Netflix caught Hollywood insiders by surprise — including Paramount CEO David Ellison, who still contends that his deal was the better offer.